vdbhb59/hosts/README.md

 N.B.: **`youtube.com`** and **`googlevideo.com`** are removed from blacklist.
 **`graph.facebook.com`** is now whitelisted for FB fanatics.

+05. **Hosts-Tracking** > This is just specially designed list.
+Contains all the hosts (afaiaa) of tracking actors throughout various app, sites, and what not.

 I am working on a systmd to make it work nightly.

 ## Supported Operating Systems